klaasnienhuis/devfab/docs/guide/camera/orbital-movement.md

 const steps = Math.floor(distance / 12);
 ```

 `distance/12` is just a hardcoded value to get to a good number of steps.
-You can adjust this if you like longer or shorted durations.
+You can adjust this if you like longer or shorter durations.

 <CodePenEmbed id="qBggZMJ/4b7c86643a129af7a566ac43b723890a" tab="result" />